jin-gizmo/docma/doc/user-guide/03-templates/01-overview.md

 present, or not, as required, and directory structure is arbitrary, it is **strongly** recommended to adhere to the layout shown above.

-> Files and directories in the template source directory matching `.*` are not
+!!! info
-> copied into the compiled template.
+    Files and directories in the template source directory matching `.*` are not copied into the compiled template.